rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 The HAR team would like to classify the movement that the next subject does, and provide this as feedback to them quickly, to guide exercise coaching.

-Based upon the data they've collected, we will look to understand the *prediction accuracy* of a model built to classify the lift, and test this on a hold out subject as a 'new' lifter, in reality one that has performed their lift earlier under the same conditions.
+Based upon the data they've collected, we will look to understand the *prediction accuracy* of a model built to classify the lift, and test this on a hold out subject as a 'new' lifter, in reality one that has performed their lifts earlier under the same conditions.

 This would provide the HAR team with a model to develop a visual system that can provide new lifters in their lab with technique cues, to quickly improve their movement performance on the exercise.

 The HAR team has access to a much larger set of measures and can train their own models on this data, and they have provided us with access to a small subset of their training data for us to use in our Machine Learning build.